richminchukio/ghk/README.md

 4. Rely on mostly free tools to bring exceptional value to users.
 5. Blog about everything I learn.

-_I am activly developing GHK in a private repository until my initial beta release._
+_I am activly developing GHK in a private repository until my initial beta release.
+Progress can be seen at [richminchuk.io](https://richminchuk.io)_

 ## src/